 How safe are the COVID-19 vaccines?

-The FDA evaluated data from clinical studies that included tens of thousands of people.
-The data from these studies clearly show that the known and potential benefits of the FDA-authorized COVID-19 vaccines greatly outweigh the known and potential risks.
+The FDA evaluated data from clinical studies that included tens of thousands of people for each COVID-19 vaccine.
+The FDA authorized the vaccines because the data from these studies clearly showed that the known and potential benefits of the FDA-authorized COVID-19 vaccines outweighed the known and potential risks.

 Millions of doses of FDA-authorized COVID-19 vaccines have been given to people all around the country.
 Serious adverse events following vaccination are very rare.
-No serious, life-threatening allergic reactions occurred in clinical study participants, however, after getting a COVID-19 vaccine in their community, a few people had anaphylaxis (a severe, life-threatening allergic reaction that happens within seconds or minutes of exposure to an allergen).
-Because of this remote chance of severe allergic reaction, health care providers may ask you to stay at the place where you received a vaccine for monitoring for 15 to 30 minutes.
+Allergic reactions, some of which are severe, and cases of anaphylaxis have occurred following administration of COVID-19 vaccines.
+Anaphylaxis is a severe, life-threatening allergic reaction that happens within seconds or minutes of exposure to an allergen.
+Because of this remote chance of severe allergic reaction or anaphylaxis, health care providers may ask you to stay at the place where you received your COVID-19 vaccine for monitoring for 15 to 30 minutes.

 The FDA is publicly sharing information about COVID-19 vaccines so you can see the evidence for yourself.
 The FDA’s analysis of clinical trial data, as well as demographic information about the clinical study volunteers, is available in the FDA Briefing Document for each vaccine.
-You can see outside experts discuss the data on the advisory committee webcasts.
+You can also view the advisory committee webcasts where outside experts discuss the data.
 The FDA’s reasoning for authorizing each vaccine is available in the FDA Decision Memorandum.